hadhemiGH/helm-charts/README.md

 ```

 ## Customise deploy
-### Chart.yaml
+### Chart
+The Chart.yaml file is required for a chart.
+It contains the following fields:
+- ApiVersion: The chart API version
+- Name: The name of the chart
+- Type: The type of the chart
+- Version: The targeted Helm chart version
-The chart file contains apiVersion, the name and the type of the chart, description, namespace where the chart will deployed and the version
+- Namespace: The cluster namespace where the chart will deployed
-### Values.yaml
+### Values
- We have one of this file for each environment: dev, stg, eu & na.
-This file contains
+Settings that can be parameterized in Kubernetes manifests.
+In Lwm2mfe application, we have one of this file for each environment: dev, stg, eu & na.
+This file contains:
+- ReplicaCount: number of replicas for author and public pods, the default is 1
+- Resource Quota: provides constraints that limit aggregate resource consumption per namespace Resource limits describe how many resources, for example, CPU or RAM, a container can use.
+- Resources
+    - **Resource requests** describe how many resources, for example, CPU or RAM a node has to have
+    - **Resource limits** describe how many resources, for example, CPU or RAM, a container can use.
+- Image: container image repository and tag
+- EnvName: The environment name (dev, stg, eu or na)
-### template
+### Template
+The most important ingredient of a chart is the templates/ directory.
+It holds the application’s configuration files that will be deployed to the cluster.
+The template files fetch deployment information from values.yaml.
+templates/ directory contains
+#### Configmap
+ConfigMap allows you to decouple an environment-specific configuration from pods and containers.
+It stores data as key-value pairs that can be consumed in other places.
+Config map used in this application as a pod volume that is mounted to containers.
+#### Deployment
+including important parameters such as the replica count, container image and ports, and liveness and readiness probes:
-#### Service.yaml
+#### _helpers

- the templae folder contains kubernetes manifests which can have parameterized values
+liveness and readiness: probes that K8S uses to determine if the application is ready to accept requests or needs to be restarted

 # Fluent Helm Charts